Housing Made for Everyone (HoME) coalition

 There are currently 11.6 million disabled people in England, of all ages.
 Our population is also undergoing an age shift, meaning that in less than 20 years, one in four of us will be over 65.
 While poor health as we age is not inevitable, some of us will need help with daily activities, which becomes more likely the older we get.

 We all need and deserve a good home that keeps us safe and healthy.
 Addressing the current shortage of accessible homes and building the right homes for our future is crucial to protecting and improving the health and wellbeing of millions.

 We are campaigning for better homes now.
 The first step towards this is clear – we are calling for the government to raise building standards so that the ‘accessible and adaptable’ design standard is the mandatory baseline for all new homes, and enough homes are built for wheelchair users.
-We expect to hear the government’s decision on this in the first half of 2021, following a consultation period at the end of 2020.

 To find out more about the ongoing work of the coalition or to register your support, contact [email protected].
 We'd also invite you to get in touch and share your story if any of the above issues affect you.